-Bandura’s Learning Cognitive Theory (SLT) emphasises that parents, peers and media figures act as gender-appropriate models whom children base their behaviours on and who contribute to children’s cognitions about gender identity.
+Bandura’s Learning Cognitive Theory (SLT) emphasises that parents, peers and media figures act as gender-appropriate models whom children base their behaviors on and who contribute to children’s cognitions about gender identity.

-Social learning theory regards gender identity and role as a set of behaviours that are learned from the environment.
-The main way that gender behaviours are learned is through the process of observational learning.
+Social learning theory regards gender identity and role as a set of behaviors that are learned from the environment.
+The main way that gender behaviors are learned is through the process of observational learning.
 Children observe the people around them behaving in various ways, some of which relate to gender.

-They pay attention to some of these people (models) and encode their behaviour.
-At a later time they may imitate (i.e. copy) the behaviour they have observed.
-They may do this regardless of whether the behaviour is ‘gender appropriate’ or not but there are a number of processes that make it more likely that a child will reproduce the behaviour that its society deems appropriate for its sex.
+They pay attention to some of these people (models) and encode their behavior.
+At a later time they may imitate (i.e. copy) the behavior they have observed.
+They may do this regardless of whether the behavior is ‘gender appropriate’ or not but there are a number of processes that make it more likely that a child will reproduce the behavior that its society deems appropriate for its sex.

 The social learning approach is unable to explain why: